TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation

 \subsection{Prompt Generation}

-We adopt a multi-stage prompting strategy, rather than instructing LLMs to generate prompts directly, to enhance both the diversity and coverage of the resulting outputs. \textbf{In the first stage}, LLMs are prompted to generate diverse question types and brief descriptions for each subject within a predefined taxonomy through a three-round interaction.
+We adopt a multi-stage prompting strategy, rather than instructing LLMs to generate prompts directly, to improve both the diversity and coverage of the resulting outputs. \textbf{In the first stage}, LLMs are prompted to generate diverse question types and brief descriptions for each subject within a predefined taxonomy through a three-round interaction.
 Each round produces a distinct set of question types and descriptions, thereby increasing both the quantity and diversity of the generated outputs.
-The prompt used in this stage is provided in Figure~\ref{fig:question_type_prompt} of Appendix~\ref{subsec:appendix_prompts}. \textbf{In the second stage}, LLMs refine the question type descriptions from the first stage to improve their clarity and real-world relevance.
-This refinement aims to enhance the overall quality of the final prompts.
-The prompt used in this stage is shown in Figure~\ref{fig:description_revise_prompt} of Appendix~\ref{subsec:appendix_prompts}. \textbf{In the third stage}, we employ a two-round interaction to address the issue of LLMs occasionally producing incomplete prompts lacking essential contextual information.\footnote{For instance, LLMs may generate prompts that request a summary of an article without providing the article itself.} In the first round, LLMs generate a candidate prompt.
+The prompt used in this stage is provided in Figure~\ref{fig:question_type_prompt} of Appendix~\ref{subsec:appendix_prompts}. \textbf{In the second stage}, LLMs refine the question-type descriptions from the first stage to improve their clarity and real-world relevance.
+This refinement aims to improve the quality of the model-generated prompts.
+The prompt used in this stage is shown in Figure~\ref{fig:description_revise_prompt} of Appendix~\ref{subsec:appendix_prompts}. \textbf{In the third stage}, we employ a two-round interaction to address the issue that LLMs occasionally produce incomplete prompts that lack essential contextual information.\footnote{For instance, LLMs may generate prompts that request a summary of an article without providing the article itself.} In the first round, LLMs generate a candidate prompt based on the question types and refined descriptions.
 In the second round, they assess whether the prompt contains all necessary information.
 If a prompt is identified as incomplete, the LLMs regenerate it to ensure completeness.
 The prompt used for this interaction is illustrated in Figure~\ref{fig:prompt_generation_prompt} of Appendix~\ref{subsec:appendix_prompts}.
 Additionally, we find that LLMs sometimes generate prompts beyond their capabilities, such as those requiring real-world actions.
-To mitigate this issue, we employ the LLM as a checker to evaluate whether a given prompt is feasible within its operational constraints.
+To mitigate this issue, we employ an LLM as a checker to evaluate whether a given prompt is feasible within its operational constraints.
 If a prompt is deemed infeasible, it is revised, with up to three regeneration attempts.
 The evaluation prompt for this step is presented in Figure~\ref{fig:prompt_check_prompt} of Appendix~\ref{subsec:appendix_prompts}.
 To verify the reliability of LLMs in identifying such infeasible prompts, we manually reviewed a subset of evaluations generated by GPT-4.
 The results demonstrate that GPT-4 reliably identifies prompts that exceed its capabilities.
 Further details are provided in Appendix~\ref{subsec:appendix_human_evaluation_on_feasibility_check}.